 New webcast auctions explained

-Sheriff Halfway House / Alexandra sells court executed assets by utilising Webcast auctions, which allows floor and online bidders to compete against each other in real-time.
+Sheriff Halfway House / Alexandra utilises Webcast auctions, which allow floor and online bidders to compete against each other in real time.

-Floor bidders refer to clients that are attending the Live Webcast auction in-person at the Sheriff Halfway House/Alexandra auction premises.
+Floor bidders refer to clients attending the Live Webcast auction in-person at the premises where the Sheriff Halfway House is auctioning from.